FredHutch/sas7bdat-specification/sas7bdat.rst

 Reduction in precision is characterized by the largest integer such that itself and all smaller integers have an exact representation, denoted ``M``.
 At best, all integers greater than ``M`` are approximated to the nearest multiple of ``b``.
-The table of `numeric binary formats`_ below lists ``M`` values and describes how bits are distributed among the six possible column widths in SAS7BDAT files, and lists.
+The table of `numeric binary formats`_ below lists ``M`` values and describes how bits are distributed among the six possible column widths in SAS7BDAT files.

 Numeric Binary Formats
 ----------------------